openstax/ce-styles/README.md

 1. run `./scripts/bake-book statistics`

 There are 2 major parts to cooking a book (_listed above_).
 You will first need to get the single-file HTML from the server (`fetch-book`) and then convert the single-file HTML locally into the "baked" book via `bake-book`.
 Once you have done the first part, you can run `./scripts/bake-book statistics` to your :heart:'s content!

+## Add a New Book to the config

+Sometimes you need to add a new book (like "dark-matter") into this repo.
+Here are the steps to add it:

+1. Find the UUID of the book you want
+  - point your browser to `cte-cnx-dev.cnx.org` and find a book you want.
+  - click "More Information" and copy the **ID**
+1. add an entry to `./books.txt`

 # Test